Limitations to Python Support

 Modules that read

-Dynamically generated Python classes, for example,
+Dynamically generated Python classes.

 Dynamically attaching new object attributes.
 Instead, use